patrick-crawford/WEB422-Backup/notes/2019/week07-copy.md

 #### Assign 5 - routing

 Build on the result of Assign 4.
-That's why it's important to have the due date BEFORE the Tuesday lecture class/session.
+That's why it's important to have the due date BEFORE the  lecture class/session.

 Maybe we can provide a sample solution, a base project or at least some of the components.
 That will enable problem students to start fresh with a best-practice sample solution.